qiansunn/dpu-update/README.md

 2. The BMC firmware version should be >= 24.04

 ## Precondition (Host in which DPU plugged)
-1. Rshim on Host need to be disabled, if want to update the BIOS|CONFIG of DPU
+1. Rshim on Host need to be disabled, if want to update the BIOS|CONFIG|BUNDLE of DPU